chijindujulian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions - Executes permission tohe owner and group owner and read to other users 7-everybody - Grant permissions to everybody 8-James_Bond - Grant permissions in the form of 007 9-John_Doe - Grant 753 permissions
+6-multiple_permissions - Executes permission tohe owner and group owner and read to other users 7-everybody - Grant permissions to everybody 8-James_Bond - Grant permissions in the form of 007 9-John_Doe - Grant 753 permission